 Here are just some of the options you could go for when you’re ready for some time away from your study:

 Interested in art events and exhibitions?
 Then you may not have to look as far as you think.
-UEA’s campus is home to the Sainsbury Centre for Visual Arts, which houses a range of artwork and sculptures.
+UEA’s campus is home to the Sainsbury Centre, which houses a range of artwork and sculptures.
 They regularly hold events and exhibitions, and with a café, it’s a place to get cultured as well as study.

 Somewhere to eat